JuliaFolds/Transducers.jl/README.md

 [![codecov.io][codecov-img]][codecov-url]
 [![Coverage Status][coveralls-img]][coveralls-url]

-Transducers.jl provides composable algorithms on sequence of inputs.
+Transducers.jl provides composable algorithms on "sequence" of inputs.
 They are called _[transducers]_, first introduced in Clojure language by Rich Hickey.